Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 Sign, Internally Illuminated.
 Any lighted sign whereby the light source is located within the sign cabinet, excluding use of lighting for animated display boards.

 Sign, Nonconforming.
-A sign that, on the effective date of this title, does not conform to one or more of the regulations set forth in this title, particularly Chapter 14.68, Signs.
+A sign that, on the effective date of the ordinance codified in this title, does not conform to one or more of the regulations set forth in this title, particularly Chapter 14.68, Signs.

 Sign, Off-Premises.
 A sign that draws attention to or communicates information about a business, service, commodity, accommodation, attraction, or other activity that is conducted, sold, or offered at a location other than the premises on which the sign is located.